ryan95f/yamlator/docs/schema_components.md

 ### Enum Type

-Enums can be referenced as a type within a rule to validate a key matches the constant value.
+Enums can be referenced as a type within a rule to validate that a key matches the constant value.
 For example, given the following YAML data:

 ```yaml
 logMessage: